SimpleITK/CommentSpellCheck/README.md

 This will recursively find all the '.h' files in a directory, extract the C/C++ comments from the code and run a spell checker on them.
+The '--exclude' flag tells the script to ignore any file that has 'Ancillary' in it's full path name.
+This flag will accept any regular expression.

 In addition to pyenchant's English dictionary, we use the words in **additional_dictionary.txt**.
 These are proper names and technical